noahcoad/google-spell-check/README.md

 if nothing changes, google probably thinks your spelling is okay, or has no idea what you're talking about

 ## Author
 [@noahcoad](http://twitter.com/noahcoad) writes software for the heck of it and to make life just a little more efficient.
+You may also like this [Open URL](https://github.com/noahcoad/open-url) sublime package.